IgniteUI/igniteui-docfx/en/components/general/cli-overview.md

 ```cmd
 npm install -g igniteui-cli
 ```
-Once the installation process is finished, you can start whichever of both tools using either guided experience or specific commands.

 #### Using guided experience
 The shortest and easiest way to bootstrap an application is to use the [Step-by-Step Guide](cli/step-by-step-guide.md).